 Setting Up Your eSIM: Step-by-Step

-- Step 2: You'll receive a QR code by email
+- Step 2: You'll receive a QR code by email or in the app

 - Step 3: On iPhone: Settings → Cellular → Add eSIM → Use QR Code